TempEst2¶

 such as extracting coefficients from the kriging models.
 This is shown

-in demo.Rmd
+in demo.Rmd.

-If the fourth argument to full.schema
+If the fourth argument to full.schema, use.max, is TRUE

-), then the model will be trained to predict both mean
+(default FALSE), then the model will be trained to predict both mean

-and maximum temperature, requiring a temperature.max
+and maximum temperature, requiring a temperature.max column in the

 training data.